danishgenetics/sequoiaExtra/imputator/readme.md

 combine the logfiles, and apply the full list of edits to the original genotype file.

-# Output

-## pedclean log

-To write.

 ## snpclean + imputation log

-File with a record for each edit made.
-If a genotype was first set to missing by `snpclean`, and then imputed by `impute`, there will be 2 entries in the log.
+By default a log file is created with a record for each edit made to the genotype data, irrespective of the imputation method chosen.

 Column names are : ‘snp_index’, ‘snp_name’, ‘threshold’, ‘id_index’,
-‘id_name’, ‘g_in’, ‘g_out’, ‘prob_0’, ‘prob_1’, ‘prob_2’
+‘id_name’, ‘g_in’, ‘g_out’, ‘prob_0’, ‘prob_1’, ‘prob_2’.
+Here ‘index’

-here ‘index’ refers to the column number / row number in the genotype file, it is 0 for completely non-genotyped individuals in the pedigree (when `--impute-all`). g_in and g_out are the genotypes in the genotypes in the input and output genotype file, coded as 0/1/2 and -1 for missing values.
+refers to the column number / row number in the genotype file, it is 0 for completely non-genotyped individuals in the pedigree (when `--impute-all`). g_in and g_out are the genotypes in the genotypes in the input and output genotype file, coded as 0/1/2 and -1 for missing values.

+Note that if a genotype was first set to missing by `snpclean`, and then imputed by `impute`, there will be 2 entries in the log.

 The filename for this log can be specified with `--edits-out`.
 The log can also be turned off with `--no-edits-out`, which gives a slight speed increase - which is neglible with `method=full`, but can be relatively large for the faster methods.

-## Genotypes

-To write.

 # Algorithm details